v2-mini/v2-mini-robot/README.md

 ### Create a Workspace

-A catkin workspace is required to build and run v2mini's packages.
-This section describes how to setup the workspace for V2Mini or a dev machine.
+Create a catkin workspace for V2Mini or dev machine:

-#### General Workspace Setup

-Create a catkin workspace:
 ```
 $ mkdir -p ~/v2mini_ws/src
 ```